-I’ve included a workout that should also prove helpful.
+I’ve also included a video which should prove helpful.

 Anatomy of Your Core